Your trainer says you need to use “high value” treats for your dog. But what exactly does that mean?

 Go for a better walk

-If you're like many dog people, you and your dog spend a big part of each day going for walks together.
-Do those walks ever feel rote or routine?
-Each time you walk out the door, you get an opportunity for quality one-on-one time with your best buddy.
-Here's …
+Do your daily dog walks feel rote or routine?
+Each walk is an opportunity for quality one-on-one time with your best buddy.
+Here’s how.

 Aggressive dog behavior calls for compassion